 The Office of Graduate and Postdoctoral Studies understands that we're currently in a pandemic and that travel can be limited or restricted at times.
-Travel is expected to follow the University’s travel policy at the time of travel and recognize https://coronavirus.rice.edu has additional information regarding travel during the COVID pandemic.
+Travel is expected to follow the University’s travel policy at the time of travel.
+Students should review the Traveling Abroad website from Risk Management as well as any departmental resources.

 All Rice graduate students and graduate alumni participating in research are encouraged to apply.
 Awardees must be in good standing with the University as well as their department.

-Undergraduate students and undergraduate alumni, please contact the Office of Undergraduate Research and Fellowships regarding the undergraduate application for Wagoner funds.
+Undergraduate students and undergraduate alumni, please contact the Center of Civic Leadership regarding the undergraduate application for Wagoner funds.

-- Each application can only be one roundtrip, though the trip can have multiple stops along the way.
+- Each application for an award for future research can only be one roundtrip, though the trip can have multiple stops along the way.

 - Graduate students and graduate alumni may submit multiple applications if they have multiple trips planned within the award period, but students should note within the application if one trip is more essential to their research than another.